 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-Anthropological Theory operates a strictly double-blinded peer review process in which the reviewer’s name is withheld from the author and the author’s name from the reviewer.
+Anthropological Theory operates a strictly double-anonymized peer review process in which the reviewer’s name is withheld from the author and the author’s name from the reviewer.
 The reviewer may at their own discretion opt to reveal their name to the author in their review but our standard policy practice is for both identities to remain concealed.
 Submissions are reviewed initially by the Editors and then by two or sometimes three external referees.

 Please note that the Editors are not obliged to invite/reject any recommended/opposed reviewers to assess your manuscript.